Green function and singularities in Stokes flow confined by cylindrical walls: The Green function

 Since the modified Bessel function of the second kind (and its derivatives) decay exponentially to zeros for any $n$ as their argument tends to infinity, the matrix $ {\pmb C}^i (R_o)$ and ${\pmb A}^{>}_\beta(\xi,R_o)$ vanish for $R_o \rightarrow \infty$.
 Therefore, in this limit, the regular part of the Green function is equal to the regular part of the Green function in the domain external to a infinite long pillar

-obtained imposing $B_{s,\beta}(\lambda \xi, \lambda, n)=0$ in eqs. (\ref{eq41}) for $s=1,2,3$ and without considering boundary condition at the external surface.
-Figure \ref{fig4} depicts the streamlines of the Green function external to a cylinder with radius $R_i=1$ for $x^3=\xi^3=0$.
+obtained imposing $B_{s,\beta}(\lambda \xi, \lambda, n)=0$ in eqs. (\ref{eq41}) for $s=1,2,3$ and without considering boundary condition at the external surface. { The explicit expression for the inverse matrix of ${\pmb C}^i(x)$ entering eq. (\ref{eq60}) is reported in the Appendix \ref{app_entries_C}.} Figure \ref{fig4} depicts the streamlines of the Green function external to a cylinder with radius $R_i=1$ for $x^3=\xi^3=0$.
 The streamlines of the fluid around the cylinder are compared with the streamlines around a sphere, evaluated by the Oseen's expression \cite{oseen_neuere_1927} reported in \cite[pp. 246-247]{kim_1991}, with the same radius $R_i=1$ and with the center at the origin of the coordinate system $(Y_1,Y_2,Y_3)$.
 Although the cylindrical obstacle might be approximated by a sphere for the sake of simplicity and the availability of solutions, the figure shows that the difference between the two flows is remarkable.
 In particular, the vortices occurring in the wake of the cylindrical obstacle are completely absent when the obstacle is spherical.
 Therefore, the approximation of the cylindrical obstacle with a sphere could be misleading, especially in the case where the interaction between more particles is under investigation.